umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/The-Umbraco-Cloud-Portal/Organizations/index.md

 ## Subscriptions

-In the **Subscriptions** section you can see the current active subscribtions that is running under the Umbraco Cloud organisation.
+In the **Subscriptions** section, you can see the current active subscriptions that are running under the Umbraco Cloud organization.